 Outward clinical symptoms of bronchopneumonia can include fever, coughing, chest pain, chest congestion, chills, difficulty with breathing and blood-streaked mucus that is coughed up.
 Upon diagnosis, most people will be treated at home with antibiotics.
 If the patient has a severe case of bronchopneumonia, he or she may be treated in the hospital where the illness can be more closely monitored.
 With appropriate treatment, most people recover fully within a couple of weeks.
 Bronchopneumonia is more common in elderly people who can die from bronchopneumonia if they do not get appropriate treatment.

-William James RAMSDALE died in Birmingham on 16th January 1982.
+William James RAMSDALE died in Birmingham on Friday 15th January 1982.
+His cause of death was also stated to be bronchopneumonia.

 All rights reserved